|Nutrition Facts (per serving)|

 After cutting the banana bread, beat together the eggs, milk, salt, sugar, vanilla, and cinnamon.

 Heat a griddle or a large, heavy-bottomed skillet on high heat.
 Spray with nonstick cooking spray or add a tablespoon of butter.

 Place the banana bread facing down on the hot griddle, turn the heat to medium-low (this helps prevent the French toast from burning or caramelizing too quickly).
 Cook for about 2 minutes per side.
 Remove and keep warm in a 250 F oven.
 Repeat the cooking with the remaining pieces of banana bread.

-Serve the warm banana bread with a sprinkling of powdered sugar, a drizzle of maple syrup, and walnuts if desired.
+Serve the warm banana bread with a sprinkling of confectioners' sugar, a drizzle of maple syrup, and walnuts if desired.